Luos-io/Documentation/src/pages/prototyping_boards/boards_list/stepper.md

 ## Power considerations
 This board accepts supply voltage from `7V` to `24V`.

-> **Warning:** USB board provides too weak power to drive a motor-reducer with the Stepper board.
+> **Warning:** USB Gate board doesn't provide enough voltage through USB cable to power the Stepper board nor drive a stepper motor.
 A power board such as Battery board or Power plug board shall be used.